 Pest Pro contains spores of the beneficial fungi Beauvaria bassiana – a soil-borne fungi that occurs naturally and commonly in many soils.
 The strain used in Pest Pro was originally isolated from beneath a rooibos plant in Clanwilliam and is well adapted to the hot, dry conditions of our country.
 Pest Pro is a 100% South African product, comprehensively researched, developed and commercialised in KZN.
 Pest Pro is well established in the local agricultural industry and is currently being registered in the EU and USA.
 Pest Pro (Reg No L 10579, Act 36 of 1947) is a biological pest-control solution that is safe, non-toxic and friendly to beneficial insects including bees, ladybirds, parasitoid wasps, lacewings, earthworms, birds and fish.
 Pest Pro is also OMRI certified (Organic).

 How does Pest Pro work?

 Pest Pro applications are recommended as a foliar spray.
-Best efficacy is obtained with direct contact of the target pest, so ensure good coverage of the affected foliage and flowers or fruit.
+Best efficacy is obtained with direct contact of the target pests, so ensure good coverage of the affected foliage and flowers or fruit.
 It is important to note that whitefly and red spider mite are commonly found on the underside of leaves, so ensure you reach these areas.
-When spores make contact with the pest (or are ingested), they germinate, penetrate, grow and multiply inside the body, ultimately resulting in the death of the pest.
+When spores make contact with the pests (or are ingested), they germinate, penetrate, grow and multiply inside the body, ultimately resulting in the death of the pest.
 This process takes 3 – 5 days, but pest behaviour alters much sooner.
 Pest Pro is effective on all life stages – insects, eggs and larvae.
 Three applications are recommended at 7 – 14-day intervals.